Brenda Miller MPT, OCS, CLT, CMTPT

 Brenda is Board Certified in Orthopedics, Lymphedema Management, and Dry Needling.
 She has OVER 30 years of experience working in a variety of orthopedic clinics in northern Virginia, Pittsburgh, Delaware, Virginia Beach, and Blacksburg.
 Brenda opened Core Physical Therapy in the summer of 2017.

 Brenda is committed to providing one-on-one time with patients to fully assess and understand their needs.
 With her extensive education and years of experience, she enjoys treating a wide patient population that includes children, the elderly, athletes, and outdoor enthusiasts.
 Brenda relies on manual skills, clinical reasoning, and patient feedback to determine the best modes of treatment.
 She thrives on learning and prides herself on thinking “outside the box” with difficult patient problems and regularly attends conferences, workshops, seminars, and training to keep abreast of new techniques and treatment options.

 Brenda is a native of Pittsburgh and one of 8 children.
 She has a breadth of sport experience from being a multi-sport athlete in high school (volleyball, basketball, track) to playing Division I basketball at Penn State in Happy Valley.
 To fill the athletic void after her collegiate basketball career, Brenda spent many years playing competitive volleyball both indoor and beach doubles.

-Brenda lives in Blacksburg with her husband, two teenage boys and Great Dane “Squirt”.
+Brenda lives in Blacksburg with her husband and their Great Dane “Squirt”.
+She is the mother of two grown children.
 She loves the outdoors, the mountains, the Pittsburgh Steelers, Penn State, anything to do with dogs, reading and relaxing with her friends and family.
 She has found her home in Blacksburg.